First National Bank of Pennsylvania Review: Robust Checking Account Options and Low Minimums

 First National Bank of Pennsylvania CD Accounts

-• All standard CDs feature a APY, except for the 60-month CD, which has a slightly higher rate.
-The bank offers flexible interest payment options.
+Most standard CDs earn the same APY, with the exception of the 60-month CD, which offers a slightly higher rate.
+The bank also provides flexible interest payment options.

 Best For